TiiJeiJ8/E-Library/books/README.md

 [EN English](./README.md) | [ZH 中文](./README.zh-CN.md)

 Welcome to the E-Library's book organization center.
-This directory helps you browse and discover books stored in the [`../library`](../library/README.md) folder, while related documents like summaries and notes are in the [`../docs`](../docs/README.md) folder.
+This directory helps you browse and discover books stored in the sub-repository [E-Library-Books-Repo](https://github.com/TiiJeiJ8/E-Library-Books-Repo) folder, while related documents like summaries and notes are in the [`../docs`](../docs/README.md) folder.

 ## Organization Methods